znzhao/ECO395M-HW-zz5339/HW2/report/Exercise_2_report.md

 From the regression we can find many factors that could influence the house price.

 First of all, the most important factor is the land value.
-When we include the land value into account, the RMSE dropped dramatically.
+When we included the land value into account, the RMSE dropped dramatically.
 It is clearly true that the higher the land value is, the higher the house price is.

 Second, the room with more bedrooms have a lower price.
 This makes sense because more bedrooms means there are more people sharing the apartment, hence the utility of each person is dropping.
 On the other hand, the apartment with more bathrooms have a higher price.
 The apartment with larger living area have a higher price, and the price of the apartment drops as the age of the apartment grows.
-These conclusions matches our intuition.
+These conclusions match our intuition.

-Third, comparing with the apartments fueling with gas, the apartments fueling with oil have higher prices. comparing with the apartments having a central air conditioner, the apartments with separate air conditioner have higher price.
-What’s more, the apartments with a fireplace is more expensive, and the older the apartment is the lower the price is.
+Third, comparing with the apartments fueled with gas, the apartments fueled with oil have higher prices.
+Comparing with the apartments having a central air conditioner, the apartments with separate air conditioner have higher price.
+What’s more, the apartments with a fireplace are more expensive, and the older the apartment is the lower the price is.

 Forth, the interactions between the number of bedrooms or bathrooms and the lotsize are not significant, but the interactions between the living area and the fuel and whether the house has a central air conditioner is significant.
 To be more specific, the effect of the living area on the price of the room fueled with oil is lower than the room fueled with gas.
 And it is also true that the effect of the living area on the price of the room without a central air conditioner is lower than the room that has a central air conditioner.The interactions between whether the apartment is close to a college and the age of the house and the number of fireplaces are significant.